4ndronicus/displayDict/README.md

 ```
 fields = ["fruit","quantity","isGMO","shipVia","cust","codes"]
 ```
-1. Make a copy of the dictionary if you need to
+4. Make a copy of the dictionary if you need to (see "Known Issues," above)
 ```
 listCopy = deepcopy(myList)
 ```
-4. Call the 'show' function either statically like this
+5. Call the 'show' function either statically like this

 ```
 # Specify a list of fields